mlopes/marco-lopes.com/articles/_posts/2019/2019-07-08-Expressing-Effect-Types.md

 constraint your effect type so that your whole application still only knows about an `F` for which some functionality is available.

-##  Custom Effects
+## Custom Effect

 Another way to extend an effect type, is to create type classes for the specific type of effect you're performing.
-Let's say you'r application accesses a database, you could have a `DbTransactor[F]` type class, have an instance for the effect type you are using, and then constrain your type `F[_]: DbTransactor[F]`.
+Let's say your application accesses a database, you could have a `DbTransactor[F]` type class, have an instance for the effect type you are using, and then constrain your type `F[_]: DbTransactor[F]`.
 There's an argument for doing this, some people say